cryptoeconomicslab/ovm-plasma-chamber-spec/pages/docs/protocol-and-framework-spec/protocol-spec.md

 ---
-id: Protocol_Spec
+id: Protocol-Spec
 title: Protocl Spec
 sidebar_label: Protocol Spec
 ---

 ## Introduction

-Welcome to the documentation for Gazelle, an open-source Dapps development framework.
-This documentation consists of two parts.
+Welcome to the documentation for Gazelle, an open-source dapps development framework.
+This documentation consists of two pages.

 1. **High-level overview of the fraud-proof scaling solutions**: describes how public blockchains securely scale with fraud-proof technology in general.
-This page is for those that want to start with gaining a big picture of Gazelle's underlying scaling technology.
+This page is for those that want to start with looking at a bigger picture of Gazelle's underlying scaling technology.
-2. **Gazelle documentation**: describes how Gazelle works and specifications for its main components.
+2. **Gazelle documentation**: describes how Gazelle works and its specifications for the main components.
 This is mainly for the developers who are contributing to Gazelle's open-source development.

    Specific motivation is to provide inforamtion with

-   - Developers who can contribute to integration of Gazelle into new blockchains.
+   - Developers who can contribute to integration of new blockchains as a main chain.
-   - Developers who can contribute to Gazelle's client development and new platform suppot such as Android and iOS.
+   - Developers who can contribute to Gazelle's client development and new platform support such as Android and iOS.
    - Developers who can contribute to development of predicate DSL and Gazelle smart contracts.

 ## High-level overview of the fraud-proof scaling solutions